Differences of Microblading & Eyebrow Feathering

 How Long Does Eyebrow Feathering Last?

 Eyebrow feathering is less permanent than microblading.
 It generally lasts for about nine to 18 months.
 For more information, please visit our FAQ.
 Interested in achieving a semi-permanent, natural brow look?
-Schedule an appointment for your local Brazilian Beauty today!
+Schedule an appointment for your local Believe in Beautiful today!